initialize project

 vast exec cluster run

-vast exec cluster run --detach
+vast exec cluster monitor

 vast exec cluster run-cleanup